jasminebahremand/spotify-hit-song-analysis/README.md

 ### Spotify Playlists Have the Strongest Impact on Streams
 ![Playlist Impact](plots/playlist_impact_comparison.png)

-Spotify editorial placement is the single highest-leverage distribution channel — Deezer shows no positive relationship with streams.
+Spotify editorial placement is the single highest-leverage distribution channel — Deezer shows a negative relationship with streams.

 ### Songs Group into Distinct Performance Tiers by Playlist Exposure
 ![Clustering](plots/playlist_clustering.png)